Links on Android Authority may earn us a commission. Learn more.

 We’ve already talked about the free plans and their limitations in the first section of this post, so now let’s take a closer look at the premium plans the two services offer.
 Spotify and YouTube Music have very similar prices in the US.

-Spotify’s individual monthly subscription will set you back $9.99 per month, while a two-user plan will cost $12.99 per month.
+Spotify’s individual monthly subscription will set you back $9.99 per month, while a two-user plan, called Duo, will cost $12.99 per month.
 The price is lowered to $4.99 if you’re a student.
 You can also get a family plan that supports up to six accounts for $15.99.

 However, Google also offers a YouTube Premium subscription that will appeal to those who love watching YouTube videos.
 The subscription costs just $2 more per month and includes both YouTube Music and YouTube Premium.
 YouTube Premium gets rid of ads.
-You can also download YouTube videos and take advantage of background play, which means that a video’s audio won’t stop playing if you close the app or turn off the screen of your phone.
+You can also download YouTube videos and take advantage of background play, which means that a video’s audio won’t stop playing if you close the app or turn off your phone screen.